TimotheeMathieu/Adaptive_stopping_MC_RL/README.md

 ## TODO:
 - [ ] See about power and sample-size requirements.
 - [ ] See about multiple testing to test multiple agents at the same time.
+Use [FWE control procedures](https://en.wikipedia.org/wiki/Family-wise_error_rate).
 Use Bonferroni?
+Holm's ?
+Hochberg's ?
+Or more powerful methods like https://www.jstor.org/stable/27590521#metadata_info_tab_contents (bootstrap) ?
+Remarks:
+    - There is not really a reason to use Bonferroni as Holm's is proven to be better without any disadvantage.
+    - The Bootstrap method may be not conservative enough.
+In particular with small sample size.
-- [ ] See about theoretical results on the permutation GST.
+- [ ] Do parallelization for multilple testing ?
 - [ ] Do the simulation studies
 - [ ] Do the empirical studies.